Domain FAQs

 What is a Domain Name?

-A Domain Name is a unique address, identifier or “identification label” on the World Wide Web defining a “realm” of autonomy and control in the Internet.
-Domain names or Domains are also hostnames connected to Internet Protocol / IP – addresses and ressources such as web sites.
+A Domain Name is a unique address, identifier or “identification label” on the World Wide Web defining a “realm” of autonomy and control on the Internet.
+Domain names or Domains are also hostnames connected to Internet Protocol / IP – addresses and resources such as websites.
 One well-known example is google.com: Whenever you type that domain name in your browser address bar, the name servers will respond with the correct IP address used to connect your computer to the content of the Google search engine.

-Domain names are the equivalent of real estate in the Internet, as it gives You exclusive rights to a unique location on the World Wide Web.
+Domain names are the equivalent of real estate on the Internet, as it gives You exclusive rights to a unique location on the World Wide Web.

 Your Rights and Responsibilities as a Domain Registrant